Salimabad Union

-Salimabad Union is a union of Nagarpur Upazila, Tangail District, Bangladesh.
-It is situated 6 km west of Nagarpur Upazila headquarter on the bank of Jamuna River.
+Salimabad Union is a union parishad of Nagarpur Upazila, Tangail District, Bangladesh.
+It is situated 6 km west of Nagarpur Upazila headquarters on the bank of the Jamuna River.

 Population

 According to Population Census 2011 performed by Bangladesh Bureau of Statistics, The total population of Salimabad union is 21,674.
 There are 5042 households in total.
 Largest village in terms of population and area is Salimabad.